dmiller/clojure-clr-next/_drafts/2021-08-31-persistent-hash-map.md

 let mask(hash,shift) = (hash >>> shift) &&& 0x01f
 ```

-(In our example, we would pass in values for `shift` that are a multiple of 5.)
+(In our example, we would pass in values for `shift` that are a multiple of 5, the multiple corresponding to the depth of the node in question in tree.)

 We can get an integer with a 1 in the appropirate position by shifting.